digital-craftsman-de/cqs-routing/docs/examples/response-constructor.md

 }
 ```

-Such a callable would be send to a simple streamed response constructor:
+Such a callable would be sent to a simple streamed response constructor:

 ```php
 final class StreamedResponseConstructor implements ResponseConstructorInterface